 Arriving at Wilderness Mombo, situated in the northeast corner of Chief’s Island in the Moremi Game Reserve, one is struck by the attention to detail and the brilliant juxtaposition between the lodge and the landscape.
 General manager Michelle ushers me through to the dining area, where a team of chefs has prepared a delicious lunch of tender beef fillet and a side order of the most delectable French fries, concluded with melt-in-your-mouth vanilla ice cream.

 Interiors are by Artichoke Interior Design, with exteriors by Nick Plewman Architects.
-The eight suites are in prime position for astounding vistas over grassy floodplains, and it’s not a common sight to see wildlife edging closer to camp.
+The eight suites are in prime position for astounding vistas over grassy floodplains, and it’s not an uncommon sight to see wildlife edging closer to camp.
 A surprise visitor one evening in front of my suite startled me somewhat – a lone elephant making his way to the main area after dark, and all I could make out was his bulky outline and the crackling of dry leaves underneath his feet.

 Affectionately referred to as ‘The Place of Plenty’, Wilderness Mombo is revered for exceptional wildlife sightings, and field guide Ollie is at hand to see what he can find.
 Speaking in his native language to one of the other guides, the anticipation is palpable as we turn the corner and find them – a pack of African Wild Dogs during our late afternoon game drive.
 There are seven pups and six adults, and the pups are pleading for food, very vocally with loads of yelping amongst the youngsters.
 A highlight for me is when a young female leopard is found on my last morning, sleeping soundly on the branches of a large jackalberry tree.
 She opens her eyes momentarily to survey the annoying alarm call made by tree squirrels, oblivious to the fact that she’s the cause of the alarm.

 Set amongst fringed islands and tall palm trees, Wilderness Jao is an architectural marvel constructed in a remote part of the Okavango Delta.
 Conceptualized by high-end architectural design firm Silvio Rech and Lesley Carstens, the lodge underwent a complete rebuild in 2019 and even features a museum with artifacts taking guests on a historical journey of the area and its owners.
-With a fresh and contemporary approach to the sense of Wilderness Jao’s sense of adventure, Silvio and Lesley created a feeling of the unexpected around every corner.
+With a fresh and contemporary approach of Wilderness Jao’s sense of adventure, Silvio and Lesley created a feeling of the unexpected around every corner.

 My suite is a haven of tranquility, complete with a dreamy bedroom and my bed draped in a charcoal mosquito net at night.
 The open-plan suite also houses a bathroom with bath, inside and outside shower, a lounge area, a plunge pool, and a daybed for those occasional siestas.
 From every angle, there is a view over the channel that runs in front of the camp, ensuring that the ever-present red lechwe and impalas never veer far off, and neither do the buffalo.
 Birding in this part of the Delta is a twitchers paradise; you hardly have to leave camp but if you do, the bridge to the other side of the marsh can be renamed Kingfisher Bridge – with the regular occurrence of Pied Kingfishers and Woodland Kingfishers, even Striped Kingfishers.